Corypburns/Corypburns/README.md

 # 💫 About Me:
-Utilizing AI and Machine Learning algorithms to detect SQLi (SQL Injections)
+Leveraging AI and Machine Learning algorithms to detect SQLi (SQL Injections)

 ## 🌐 Socials: